St Nicholas Church, North Walsham

 St Nicholas Church is a parish church in the Church of England in the centre of the Norfolk town of North Walsham.
-The building is a well known landmark, notable for its collapsed tower.
+The building is one of the largest parish churches in the UK.
+The ruinous tower is a local landmark and stands to a height of 85 feet.
+The tower collapsed in May 1724.
+The entrance porch is richly carved and decorated with colourful statues and heraldic emblems.
+Other features include a telescopic baptismal font cover, and remains of a highly decorated parclose screen with an array of painted saints.

+The construction of the present church began in about 1330, with work being interrupted in 1348 and once more in 1361.
+The completed church was consecrated by Henry le Despenser, the Bishop of Norwich, at the end of the 14th century.

 History

+Foundation to the Reformation

+The Domesday Book records a church at Walsam, and that the church owned 30 acres of land.
+There are remains of the original pre-Conquest tower at the west end of the church's north aisle.

 The present church was commenced in about 1330, although the Saxon church was partially enlarged and altered in around 1275, as a temporary measure to meet the needs of a rapidly expanding town.
 Work was interrupted by the 'Black Death' plague in 1348 and again in 1361.
 These fatal epidemics resulted in a lack of skilled craftsmen, a fact which necessitated the austere simple tracery in most of the windows.
 There was another delay at the time of the Peasants' Revolt in 1381, following the Battle of North Walsham, when a large group of rebellious local peasants was confronted and defeated by the heavily armed forces led by the warlike bishop of Norwich, Henry le Despenser.
 The completed church was consecrated by le Despenser by the end of the fourteenth century.

 The church was dedicated to the Blessed Virgin Mary, the change to St. Nicholas only happening in later years after the English Reformation.
-The pinnacled entrance porch is richly carved and decorated with colourful statues and heraldic emblems.
-During the medieval period the south chapel area of the church contained a shrine to Thomas Becket, popular with pilgrims en route to Bromholm Priory at Bacton.

-The building is one of Britain's largest parish churches and contains many unusual features and artifacts which include the intricately carved telescopic baptismal font cover, a massive iron-bound chest with seven locks, medieval misericord seats, remains of a highly decorated parclose screen with an array of painted saints, a unique Communion Table, and the highly ornate marble tomb of Sir William Paston, 1st Baronet, 1528–1610.